 The finalists are determined by the Partnership for Public Service staff following careful review of the nominations and vetting of the potential finalists, including interviews with the potential finalists, their nominator and references and additional sources.

 The award recipients are determined by the Partnership based on the votes submitted by a Selection Committee consisting of national leaders representing government, business, entertainment, media and the nonprofit/foundation community.

 Most nominees appreciate learning that a supervisor or colleague has recognized their hard work and achievements and took the time to submit a nomination.
 The Partnership for Public Service will send a congratulatory letter to each nominee to say thank you for their service.
 In addition, we are always looking for opportunities to showcase nominees in other Partnership programs or in media coverage about government service.

 Nominators, nominees and submitters (if applicable) will receive emails by the end of April letting them know the status of the nomination.

 In 2017, we changed the Call to Service Medal category, which was limited to federal employees who are 35 or younger, to a new category called Promising Innovations, which is open to federal employees of all ages who are leading innovative solutions that are still in progress.
 We continue to encourage nominations for young people whose achievements early in their federal career will help inspire a new generation to serve.

-We further consolidated award categories by moving Citizen Services Medal nominees to other categories where they also aligned.
-Excellence in customer service remains an important focus area for the Partnership, and we see this as an underlying quality exhibited by our finalists and award winners.
+We further consolidated award categories by moving Citizen Services and Promising Innovations Medal nominees to other categories where they also aligned.
+Excellence in customer service and innovation remain important focus areas for the Partnership, and we see these as underlying qualities that should be exhibited by all our finalists and award winners.

 For additional information, contact Jim Seymour at (202) 775-9111 or [email protected].